-The new model is designed around system-level accreditation occurring at the end of a five-year cycle of improvement efforts using an educational framework called “The Five Rs.”
+The model is designed around system-level accreditation occurring at the end of a five-year cycle of improvement efforts using an educational framework called “The Five Rs.”
 In the KESA model, the improvement process begins at the school level.

 Schools conduct their needs assessments using the rubrics and data specified in “The Five Rs” framework.
 Systems (i.e. districts) then compile the schools’ information to determine the two Goal Areas for system-wide focus during the five-year cycle.
 Schools and system leadership then develop specific goals and accompanying action plans, followed by a two-year implementation period.

 The cycle wraps up with an analysis of goal achievement, growth in the two goal areas and improvement in data supporting the State Board’s five outcomes.
 Finally, the State Board grants each system an accreditation rating (accredited, accredited-conditional or not accredited).

-USD 232 is in Year Three of the KESA cycle.
+USD 232 is in Year Four of the KESA cycle.
 The focus is on both immediate and long-term goal-setting, which is followed by selection of objectives and strategies that must be timely and measurable.
 The district worked collectively to identify the goals of "Relationships" and "Relevance", and schools then identified building goals from components of the district's choices.
 We spent the first year working on the "why", and in Year Two, we turned attention to "What" and "How" to improve instruction, achievement, and services for student learning.
 Year Three of the cycle will focus on consistent delivery of quality instruction, based on multiple measures of data.

 The District Improvement Team (DIT) is comprised of staff representatives across the district, and identifies as the primary decision-making body for district Goals and continuous improvement.